KarMiles/hotel-maintenance/README.md

 ## Project Goals

 - Hotel Management System is created with the intention to become the real world application for hospitality businesses with special focus on hotels.
-- HMS enables users to submit issues occured around the property, like damaged appliances or anything that might need repair, helping the Maintenance Team in keeping track of work that has to be done to keep property in appropriate state.
+- HMS enables users to submit issues around the property, like damaged appliances or anything that might need repair or upgrade, helping the Maintenance Team in keeping track of work that has to be done to keep property in appropriate state.
-- HMS also lets users check on state of rooms or any other areas of the business.
+- HMS also lets users check on current state of rooms or any other areas of the business.

 ### User Goals